From AI Sprawl to an Operating System: Why Smart Tools Still Fail Without Scorecards, Owners, and Review Cadence

 The fourth move: install approval gates

 Separate draft from decision and decision from action.
-Before AI output becomes a customer email, CRM update, proposal packet, implementation handoff, roadmap input, or executive recommendation, require evidence, human approval, channel rules, and logging.
+Before AI output becomes material action, require evidence, human approval, channel rules, and logging.
+This includes customer emails, CRM updates, proposal packets, and executive recommendations.

 A gate is not a slowdown.
 It is the door handle.